 The project director is responsible for adhering to the reporting requirements specified in the grant award.
 The project director is expected to write the narrative reports that describe how the project was carried out, its results, and its expenses.
 A Grant Services Officer will review and assist with submission of the reports.
 If separate financial reports are required by the funding source, the Controller's office can assist with their preparation.

-Questions regarding procedures for the procurement of equipment, supplies, services, etc. should be directed to the director of purchasing (ext.
+Questions regarding procedures for the procurement of equipment, supplies, services, etc. should be directed to purchasing (ext.
 3676).
-The director of purchasing can answer questions about the following:
+Purchasing can answer questions about the following:

 - completing a purchase requisition;